 This holiday season Canadians are expected to shop online in record numbers.
-Statistics Canada reports that value of orders placed online reached $18.9 billion in 2012, a 24 percent hike from 2010, when the last comprehensive survey was made.
+Statistics Canada reports that the value of orders placed online reached $18.9 billion in 2012, a 24 percent hike from 2010 when the last comprehensive survey was made.

 Trend Micro's Director of Marketing, George McTaggart adds: "It is both fast and simple to prevent spam and malware from becoming the gifts that give nothing but grief.
 When shopping online, make sure you are buying through legitimate sites and companies."

 On Monday, December 2, 2013, also referred to as Cyber Monday, online shoppers will be conducting millions of transactions.
 Trend Micro has 5 tips to make your shopping experience safer: